chrisscott/tailscale-exit-render/README.md

 Secure by default, and nothing that isn't needed:

-- **No public surface.** Deployed as a Render *worker*, so there is no URL, no inbound port, and no HTTP status page.
+- **No public surface.** Deployed as a Render *worker*, so there is no URL, no inbound port.
 Tailscale only needs outbound connectivity.
 - **Unprivileged.** `tailscaled` runs as a non-root user in userspace networking mode.
-No `NET_ADMIN`, no `/dev/net/tun`, no iptables.
 - **Pinned, verified binaries.** `tailscaled` and `tailscale` are copied from the official `tailscale/tailscale` image at a pinned version.
 No download step, no extra packages beyond CA certificates.